 In 2017, building on the Truth and Reconciliation Commission of Canada’s Calls to Action and the City of Victoria’s declaration that 2017 would be “A Year of Reconciliation,” GVPL presented a four-part speaker series, Reconciliation: Opening the Door to Conversations, in partnership with the Victoria Native Friendship Centre, with funding from the Community Fund for Canada’s 150th, a collaboration between the Victoria Foundation and the Government of Canada.

-We invite you to join us in a journey of Truth and Reconciliation by exploring our Indigenous books and resources, some of which are highlighted below, and taking part in a free library program.
+We invite you to join us in a journey of Truth and Reconciliation by exploring our Indigenous books and resources, some of which are highlighted below.

 sxʷeŋxʷəŋ təŋəxʷ James Bay Branch

 GVPL officially opened its twelfth branch on May 26, 2018.
 The sxʷeŋxʷəŋ təŋəxʷ James Bay Branch name was selected by the City of Victoria and is the Lekwungen name for James Bay.
 The name is pronounced s-hweng hw-ung tongue-oo-hw.

 Books, films and music by and about Indigenous people in Canada can be found across all of the library’s collections.
 Each branch has an Indigenous Reads display that showcases material in our collection that we think will resonate with you.